-The establishment/building blocks for gerontological nursing started over quite a while back and we celebrate as opposed to memorialize those people as we proceed with their vision.
-Irene Burnside PhD, RN (1910-2003) was a motivation to numerous ages of attendants in her spearheading work on helpful gathering work with older people utilizing life survey and memory.
-Many graduate students in the late used her book Nursing the Aged as their primary textbook.
+The establishment building blocks for gerontological nursing started over quite a while back and we celebrate as opposed to memorialize those people as we proceed with their vision.
+Irene Burnside was a motivation to numerous ages of attendants in her spearheading work on helpful gathering work with older people utilizing life survey and memory.
+Many graduate students in the late used her book nursing the Aged as their primary textbook.
 Doris Schwartz remembered for conducting some of the earliest research in gerontological nursing.
-She was the Coordinator of Nursing Education at the Ethel Percy Andrus Gerontology Center at the University of California, Los Angeles from she established Cornell's first program for gerontological nurse practitioners (GNPs).
-She was honoured as a Living legend by the American Academy of Nursing (AAN) in 1977 and was named a Living legend by the AAN in 1997.
+She was the Coordinator of Nursing Education at the Ethel Percy Andrus Gerontology Center at the University of California, Los Angeles from she established Cornell's first program for gerontological nurse practitioners.
+She was honoured as a Living legend by the American Academy of Nursing and was named a Living legend.
 The Doris Swartz Award is presented annually by the Gerontological Society of America Many of the people discussed in this article [1].